 A community's social, economic, and environmental conditions contribute a great deal to health.
 While brownfield efforts are largely driven by economic and environmental considerations, there is a strong need for public health involvement.
 Public health professionals with expertise in toxicology, epidemiology, health data for decision makers, GIS mapping, education, community engagement, and relationship building provide a new, unique, and valued perspective in brownfield efforts.
 Below are a few examples of how public health involvement can add value to brownfield efforts.

 - Engaging underrepresented populations in brownfield efforts through culturally competent approaches.

-- Providing expertise, tools, resources and partnership to promote the success of the project.
+- Providing expertise, tools, resources and partnership to promote health and the success of the project.